eslint/eslint/docs/rules/func-style.md

 In this case, `doSomething()` is undefined at the time of invocation and so causes a runtime error.

-Due to these different behaviors, it's common to have guidelines as to which style of function should be used.
-There is really no correct or incorrect choice here, it's just a preference.
+Due to these different behaviors, it is common to have guidelines as to which style of function should be used.
+There is really no correct or incorrect choice here, it is just a preference.

 ## Rule Details